ClandestNetwork/ClandestNode/USER-INTERFACE-INTERFACE.md

 #### Level 4

-The low-level JSON format of `MASQNode-UIv2` messages is very simple.
+The low-level JSON format of `MASQNode-UIv2` messages is reasonably simple.
 It looks like this:

 ```
 {
     "opcode": <string>,
     "contextId": <positive integer>,
-    "payload": {
+    "payload": <optional object>,
-        <... payload ...>
-    }
+    "error": <optional object>
 }
 ```